Tokugawa Tsunayoshi

 Tokugawa Tsunayoshi (徳川 綱吉) was the fifth shōgun of the Tokugawa dynasty of Japan.
-He was the younger brother of Tokugawa Ietsuna, as well as the son of Tokugawa Iemitsu, the grandson of Tokugawa Hidetada, and the great-grandson of Tokugawa Ieyasu.
+He was the younger brother of Tokugawa Ietsuna, the son of Tokugawa Iemitsu, the grandson of Tokugawa Hidetada, and the great-grandson of Tokugawa Ieyasu.

-Tsunayoshi is known for instituting animal protection laws, particularly for dogs.
-This earned him the nickname of "the dog shōgun".
-He had a dog named Takemaru.
+Tsunayoshi is known for instituting animal welfare laws, particularly for dogs.
+This earned him the nickname of "the dog Shogun" (Inu-Kubō 犬公方: Inu=Dog, Kubō=formal title of Shogun).